pdelorimier/interbrc-microbiome/logistics.md

 The workshop will be held in Room 1306 Elings Hall at Iowa State University.
 Limited parking is available nearby and can be reserved by contacting Lorien Radmer, lradmer@iastate.edu

 ### Workshop prerequisites
 A laptop is required.
 We will be providing some papers to read before the workshop and install directions for software used during the workshop.
-Instructions will follow.
+[Prerequisites can be found here](https://www.germslab.org/interbrc-microbiome/prep.html)